Paper calendar with yellow pencil laying on top of it. Link to course schedule

 DESCRIPTION

 Global health crises unfolding around the world are inextricably linked to the sustainability of vital bio-physical systems.
-Environmental health approaches explore the interdependent relationship between human health and natural ecosystems.
-This course examines the environment-health links from healthcare practitioner, environmental science, public health and policy perspectives.
+Environmental and global health approaches explore the interdependent relationship between human health and natural ecosystems.
+These approaches study the impacts on populations and societies (transcending borders), and in particular those most vulnerable and the ways in which we might explore collective solutions.
+This course examines the environment and global health issues from healthcare practitioner, environmental science, public health and policy perspectives.
 It is designed for those who wish to gain insight into how human health and well-being is directly affected by environmental factors and to explore a variety of approaches to environment and health problems on macro and micro-scales.

 COURSE DIRECTORS